It’s very cold in Delhi at the moment…

 A year-in-review

-Posted by Adam Jadhav | Filed under notes, photography
+Posted by Adam Jadhav | Filed under india, kenya, madagascar

 This past year pretty much rocked.
 And the New Year came in fine manner.
 No kisses, but a bonfire amid the palm trees (above), new friends, lobster, a decent cigar (thanks, C!), champagne and even the Harry Connick, Jr., band playing Auld Lang Syne at midnight (never leave home without the iPod).